jamesblasco/intl_translation_format/README.md

 # Intl_translation_format

-This package provides the tools to support a new translation format file with Intl package:
+This package provides the tools to support a new translation format to work with the intl_translation package:

-- Message extraction from dart code
+- Message extraction from Dart code
 - Code generation from translated messages

-It also implements arb, xliff formats by default.
+- New formats can be added without modifying this package, but it includes the ARB and XLIFF formats by default.

 Current supported formats: